-If you want a steady career that's always in demand, HVAC is a smart choice.
+If you want a steady career that's widely needed, HVAC is a smart choice.
 Alabama is a great place to learn the trade, with solid training programs spread across the state.
 The right school will teach you how to install, repair, and maintain heating, ventilation, and air conditioning systems.

-In this guide, we'll cover some of the best HVAC schools in Alabama and what you need to know to start working in the field.
+In this guide, we'll cover some of the best HVAC schools in Alabama and what you need to know to apply for roles upon completion.

 Before choosing a school, it's important to know the state requirements.
 In Alabama, HVAC professionals are regulated by the Alabama Board of Heating, Air Conditioning and Refrigeration Contractors.